-45 See ITLOS/PV.23/C31/4, hearing of 12 September 2023 (p.m.), p.
+&lt;sup>19 See ITLOS/PV.23/C31/4, sitting of 12 September 2023 (p.m.)
+(English version), p.
 30, lines 16-27 (COSIS).

-46 TIDM/PV.23/C31/16, hearing of 21 September 2023 (a.m.), p.
-25, lines 18-29) (Democratic Republic of the Congo).
+&lt;sup>20 TIDM/PV.23/C31/16, sitting of 21 September 2023 (a.m.)
+(French version), p.
+27, lines 32-35 (p.
+25, lines 18-29 of the English version) (Democratic Republic of the Congo).

-47 Yearbook of the ILC, 1977, Vol. II, para.
+&lt;sup>21 Yearbook of the ILC, 1977, Vol. II, para.
 8, commentary of draft article 20 on the responsibility of States, p.
 13: "The distinction referred to above must not obscure the fact that every international obligation has an object or, one might say, a result, including the obligations called obligations 'of conduct' or 'of means'.").

-48 TIDM/PV.23/C31/3, hearing of 12 September 2023 (a.m.), French version, p.
-20-21 (COSIS).
+&lt;sup>22 TIDM/PV.23/C31/3, sitting of 12 September 2023 (a.m.), French version, pp. 20-21 (COSIS).

-49 Written statement of France, p.
+&lt;sup>23 Written statement of France, p.
 47, para.
 103, and p.
 49, para.
 107.

-51 Responsibilities and obligations of States sponsoring persons and entities with respect to activities in the Area (Request for Advisory Opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
+&lt;sup>25 Responsibilities and obligations of States sponsoring persons and entities with respect to activities in the Area (Request for Advisory Opinion submitted to the Seabed Disputes Chamber), Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
 54, para.
 161.

-equity, this principle is necessary so that each country, at its own level, can contribute to the climate targets set by the Paris Agreement.
+objective disparity of the economic development levels of countries, and appealing to equity, this principle is necessary so that each country, at its own level, can contribute to the climate targets set by the Paris Agreement.

 The countries that have historically been the greatest GHG emitters and the largest consumers of abiotic resources have a particular responsibility to bear in reducing their impact on the environment.
 The other countries are entitled to pursue their legitimate economic and social development.
 The principle of CBDR acknowledges this by allowing for a more flexible and balanced approach that takes account of the specific requirements and capabilities of each nation.

-This being said, it should be pointed out, as the European Union did last week,53 that this principle should not be used as a pretext to escape the responsibility that weighs on all States, both individually and collectively, to protect oceans against climate change.
+This being said, it should be pointed out, as the European Union did last week, that this principle should not be used as a pretext to escape the responsibility that weighs on all States, both individually and collectively, to protect oceans against climate change.

-We note that COSIS has been very clear that it is not just developed States that bear the responsibility to take action - even if they are called on to "continue taking the lead", according to the wording of the Paris Agreement.54 According to COSIS, it is for each State "to do their fair share to protect the marine environment."
+We note that COSIS has been very clear that it is not just developed States that bear the responsibility to take action - even if they are called on to "continue taking the lead", according to the wording of the Paris Agreement.
+According to COSIS, it is for each State "to do their fair share to protect the marine environment."
 COSIS has moreover made it clear that the "major polluters are not limited to developed States."
-55 At the same time, and as provided for by the Paris Agreement, due account has to be taken of the situation of the least developed countries and Small Island Developing States which are particularly vulnerable in the face of climate change and its effects.
+At the same time, and as provided for by the Paris Agreement, due account has to be taken of the situation of the least developed countries and Small Island Developing States which are particularly vulnerable in the face of climate change and its effects.

 Mr President, I would like to move now to my fourth point concerning environmental impact assessments.
 As we underscored in our written statement, the BBNJ Agreement contains a section on environmental impact assessment, the purpose being to operationalize and give concrete form to the obligation set out in article 206 of UNCLOS.
-In this regard, the BBNJ Agreement defines, taking full account of the climate changes and their effects, the means to implement the obligation to conduct environmental impact assessments for activities that are planned in international maritime areas and that are likely to cause significant and harmful changes to the marine environment.56
+In this regard, the BBNJ Agreement defines, taking full account of the climate changes and their effects, the means to implement the obligation to conduct environmental impact assessments for activities that are planned in international maritime areas and that are likely to cause significant and harmful changes to the marine environment.